 - not requiring mandatory decompression stops.

 - under the on-site supervision of a Dive Manager with respect to site selection, conditions and dive plan.

 - Trainees are responsible for storing their club training equipment in a safe and secure manner and bringing it to lessons when required.
 Trainees are fully responsible for the replacement or repair costs resulting from any losses or damages to the equipment in their care.

 - Air-fills.
-These can be completed for free using the club compressor under the guidance of a suitable operator or purchased from a number of local SCUBA stores.
+These can be purchased from a number of local SCUBA stores.
 Costs range from £3 - £5.
 Trainees are responsible for arranging their own air fills and attending their training with the equipment and air necessary to train with.

 - Dry-suit and own equipment for open-water sessions.
 Costs can range from £500 (second-hand) to £1,500+ (new) for a complete SCUBA kit suitable for diving in the UK with.
 It is the trainee’s responsibility to ensure the equipment they purchase is fit-for-purpose, meets all regulatory and minimum safety requirements for SCUBA diving, is working properly, and they use the equipment correctly during any diving activities.